nickklos10/League-of-Legends-Match-Predictor/README.md

-# League-of-Legends-Match-Predictor
+# League of Legends Match Predictor

-**Predicting League of Legends Match Outcomes Using Logistic Regression and PyTorch**
+**Predicting League of Legends Match Outcomes Using Logistic Regression and PyTorch.**

 ## Table of Contents